hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/MgtCenterConfiguration.md

 ## Management Center Configuration

 This configuration is used to enable/disable Hazelcast Management Center and specify a time frequency for which the tool is updated with the cluster information.

-Sample configurations are shown below.
+The example configurations are shown below.

 **Declarative:**